 sudo pacman -S apache

-Once the installation has completed, open the Apache configuration file that exists on
+Once the installation has been completed, open the Apache configuration file that exists on

 /etc/httpd/conf/httpd.conf, search and comment on the following line: